beckym223/manual_work/E6_long_edited.md

 from new production-at prices deemed suf- ficiently above equilibrium.
 Gold is currently produced; and its rate of production does
-' Muth's 1961 article is, of course, now a classic.
-However, an excellent much-earlier statement of the way in which information and expectations affect the  wheat price appears (of course!) in Alfred Marshall.
-The accompanying marginal note reads "Nearly all dealings  in commodities that are not very perishable, are affected by calculation of the future" (pp. 337-38).
-Marshall  perhaps failed to close his argument by stating explicitly that expected prices enter into today's production deci- sions, although that is clearly implied.
-21t was in precisely the context of inventories-and by explicit analogy with the wheat market-that I once explained Keynes' theory of the "speculative demand"  for money (or bonds).
-In my Macroeconomic Theory (pp.
-175-76), I argued that, in the bond market-as in the wheat market-speculation on future bond prices, in  the presence of large outstanding stocks of bonds and of money, by agents who form expectations of "normal" market-clearing prices, tends to stabilize bond prices at or close to their normal level-thereby preventing inter- est rate fluctuations from stabilizing aggregate demand for goods and services in the short run against exoge- nous variations in saving or investment propensities.
-Although the term rational expectations had not yet been invented, I was arguing that rational expectations explained an interest-elastic (or bond-price-elastic) de- mand for money.
-31t is therefore somewhat anomalous that, although Muth thus demolished the previous theory of the "corn- hog cycle," it is my impression that traces of such price-quantity behavior still persist.

 ### ---Economics-1983-0-06.txt---